liaochenlanruo/pgcgap/docs/index.md

   - Added ability to filter short sequences of assembled genomes.
   - Added function of genome assembly status assessment.
   - Modified the drawing script of ANI and MASH modules so that it can automatically adjust the font size according to the number of samples.

+- V1.0.13

+  - Fixed the "running error" bug of function "Assess" in module "ACC".
+  - Added module "STREE" for constructing a phylogenetic tree based on multiple sequences in one file.